markNZed/processism-react-three/storyboard.md

 For example, when we focus on social categories like race, religion, or gender, different structures arise, each with its own boundaries and entities.
 Some of these perspectives may share common boundaries, while others may conflict, revealing contradictions in how we perceive the same set of entities.

-As we layer these perspectives, the structures become increasingly complex, demonstrating how different perspectives can coexist, but also how they can create confusion if not carefully managed.
+As we layer these perspectives, the structures become increasingly complex, demonstrating how different perspectives can coexist, but also how they can create confusion.

 In reality, it’s impossible to attend to every possible relation simultaneously.
-There's a tradeoff between sensitivity—how finely we perceive relationships—and intelligibility—how clearly we can make sense of the structures we observe.
-In a world of black and white, decisions might seem simpler, but this lack of sensitivity can lead to poor outcomes.
+There's a tradeoff between sensitivity — how finely we perceive relationships — and intelligibility — how clearly we can make sense of the structures we observe.
+In a world of black and white, decisions might seem simpler, but this lack of sensitivity leads to unexpected outcomes.

 With practice, we learn to navigate multiple perspectives, selecting the most relevant ones for any given context.
-The perspectives we choose, and when we choose them, shape the available choices and our understanding of the system.
+The perspectives we choose, and when we choose them, shapes the available choices and our understanding of the system.

 In processism, this ability to shift between perspectives allows us to appreciate the complex relations within the systems we observe, while also recognizing the limitations imposed by our own perceptions.

 # 29. Scene: Feedback Loops
 ## 29.1.
 Objective
 To illustrate the role of feedback loops in processism, explaining how positive feedback loops amplify changes within a system, while negative feedback loops stabilize or regulate the system.
 ## 29.2.
 Animation
 Start with a simple process involving a few entities connected by dynamic relations.
 Introduce a positive feedback loop by showing one of these relations intensifying as it cycles back into the system, causing other relations to similarly intensify, eventually leading to a dramatic change in the system.
 Then, contrast this with a negative feedback loop where a relation initially intensifies but is then met with a balancing counter-relation that dampens the intensity, stabilizing the system.
 ## 29.3.
 Narration
 In processism, feedback loops play a crucial role in how processes evolve and self-regulate.
 Feedback loops can be understood as the cyclical effects of an action or change within a system, where the output of a process feeds back into the system, influencing future outputs.